uea-teaching/web-based-programming/lectures/canvas.md

 using an arrow function.
 As keys are pressed, the corresponding element in the object is set to true.
 :::

-# Animation {background-image="assets/horse.gif"}

-## Animation {data-auto-animate="true"}

-`requestAnimationFrame()`

-This method tells the browser that you wish to perform an animation and requests that the browser calls a callback function to update an animation before the next repaint.

-## Animation {data-auto-animate="true"}

-`requestAnimationFrame()`

-The callback function is passed a _timestamp_.

-The timestamp is the number of milliseconds since the page was loaded.

 #